Workspace hub device management

 - Workspace hub device running Stratodesk NoTouch OS v2.40.3512 (minimum version)

 Configure your Citrix Ready workspace hub device and download the configuration file.

 Log in to the Workspace Hub console from a remote machine.

-Set up network shares, printer configuration, and any other settings you want shared across devices on your Citrix workspace hub device.
+Set up network shares, printer configuration, and any other settings you want shared across devices on your Citrix Ready workspace hub device.